PlaThyme/PlaThyme/README.md

 * Michael Fulton

 # PlaThyme
 It is a multiplayer web game hosting site.
 We are aiming to create a website where users can select a game, create a private room and start playing games.
 The site shall be able to host open source games created by contributors.
-Initially we are aiming on making 3 games, each with each of the games being created individually by each of the initial contributors.
+Initially we are aiming on making one game collaboratively.
+This will help us nail down the creation process, and create documentation for it.
+Following this, additional games will be created, each with each of the games being created individually by each of the initial contributors.

 # Technologies and Environment
 * [React](https://reactjs.org/docs/getting-started.html)